This Argentine Secret Saved My Financial Future… And It Can Save Yours, Too

 And, thanks to those Argentine businessmen, I understood in a real way the secret to making sure my family and I would be OK no matter what happened in the economy or markets of our home country… or of any other country for that matter.

-For these Argentines, diversification is not a theoretical exercise.
-It’s the key to survival.
+For these Argentines, diversification was not a theoretical exercise.
+It was the key to survival.

 Take whatever you’ve got and insulate it… in an overseas bank account… in overseas property…

 Keep what you’ve got tangible and accessible… but keep it at a distance.

 The type of diversification plan I’m talking about involves spreading both your physical self and your wealth offshore—across different jurisdictions, different economies, different political situations, different asset classes, and different currencies.